 Tips & Techniques

 Choosing candidate roadways for reconfiguration: Successful road diets have been achieved on streets carrying as much as 20,000 auto trips per day.
 Overly wide streets with high auto crash rates are good candidates.
+In some cases roadways are not good candidates for example when volumes are greater than 20,000 auto trips per day.

 Making the case: Safety improvements are one of the top benefits.
 Before and after studies from peer cities can help (See the FHWA guide below).
 Testimonials from citizens and elected officials can also help, especially for projects that initially had significant opposition.
 Walk tours of nearby projects can also help.